Skip to content

 SQL Catalog

 The SQL catalog requires a database for its backend.
 PyIceberg supports PostgreSQL and SQLite through psycopg2.
 The database connection has to be configured using the uri property.
+The init_catalog_tables is optional and defaults to True.
+If it is set to False, the catalog tables will not be created when the SQLCatalog is initialized.
 See SQLAlchemy's documentation for URL format:

 For PostgreSQL: